 This is, of course, no big deal, and correct me if I’m wrong… You can also go inside barefoot if that’s what you’d prefer.

-When it’s already a 40°C day, it will definitely make your feet a little sticky – But it’s all part of the experience!
+When it’s already a 40°C day, it will definitely make your feet a little sticky. but it’s all part of the experience!

-Being few people in the world to actually see it.
+You’re going to be one of the few people in the world to actually see it.

 One situation that will stick with me from my time in India, is when a man drove for an entire day to deliver me a piece of handmade jewellery, from all the way back in Jaipur.

 When the man finally arrived in Agra to deliver my piece, he was surprisingly not annoyed about the long journey he had just endured.
-Instead, he was incredibly thankful as it gave him one and only opportunity to finally visit the Taj Mahal, which he had been longing to do for years.
+Instead, he was incredibly thankful as it gave him his one and only opportunity to finally visit the Taj Mahal, which he had been longing to do for years.